 These units were used in the Maya Long Count, which calculated the time elapsed from a zero date set at 3114 BC.
 In the Postclassical Period, the method of notation was somewhat simplified, and the Long Count katuns end with the name Ahau (Lord), combined with one of 13 numerals; and their names form a Katun Round of 13 katuns.

 This change makes it difficult to correlate the Mayan count with the Christian calendar, but scholars are fairly confident that the katun 13 Ahau, which seems to have had great significance for the Mayan, ended on November 14, 1539.
 It has been calculated that the next katun, which the Popul Vuh describes as the catastrophic end of the world, will end on December 21, 2012.
-Naturally, this has inspired quite a bit of speculation as to what might happen on this date.

 Until the mid-20th century, scholars believed the Maya to be a peaceful, stargazing people, fully absorbed in their religion and astronomy and not violent like their neighboring civilizations to the north.
 This was based on the Maya's impressive culture and scientific discoveries and a very limited translation of their written texts.

 But since then, nearly all of the Mayan hieroglyphic writings have been deciphered, and a much different picture has emerged.
 The texts record that the Mayan rulers waged war on rival Mayan cities, took their rulers captive, then tortured them and ritually sacrificed them to the gods.